top of page

 November to January, orca and humpback follow the herring into Kaldfjord.
 Private RIB or small vessel.
 One of the most powerful wildlife encounters we arrange.

-Nov – Jan only
+Nov to Jan only

 02